Daario Naharis: Season 6

 Jorah and Daario discover that Daenerys has been captured by the Dothraki, and follow her to the sacred Dothraki city of Vaes Dothrak.
 They infiltrate the city and meet Daenerys, but she points out that they will be unable to escape the 100,000 Dothraki in the city.
 Daenerys instead sets fire to the Temple of the Dosh Khaleen, killing the khals but emerges unscathed.
 Amazed, the Dothraki bow down to Daenerys, and Daario follows suit.
 While Jorah leaves to find a cure for his greyscale, Daenerys and Daario march on Meereen with the Dothraki.
 Daenerys flies ahead on Drogon, and Daario arrives at the gates of Meereen.
 There, he finds the Sons of the Harpy massacring freedmen and leads the Dothraki charge to kill the Sons.
 With slavery finally abolished in Slaver's Bay, Daenerys decides to return to Westeros and reclaim the Iron Throne.
 However, she insists that Daario and the Second Sons remain to keep the peace.
 Daario is dismayed and declares his love for Daenerys, but ultimately agrees, realizing that Tyrion advised her to end their relationship.

 TV adaptation

 In his first three appearances in season 3 of the television adaptation of the books, Daario Naharis is portrayed by the English actor Ed Skrein.
 Throughout the remainder of the series, he is portrayed by the Dutch actor Michiel Huisman.
 The reason for the change of actor was initially said to be because Skrein took on a role in the film The Transporter Refueled.
 However Skrein subsequently stated that the change was due to "politics".
+Both actors later starred together as enemies in 2023's Rebel Moon and its 2024 sequel.